 I think back to my grade school years and how, although I was interested in what was being taught, I was so easily distracted by the sound of a tapping pencil, creaking chair or bird singing outside.
 As we know, our minds are constantly drawn into many directions.
 We are being hit with millions if not billions of pieces of information at any minute and focusing on just one can seem like an impossibility.

-This month, as we focus on finding stillness in our asana practice, we will also use the sounds around us to help us draw inward.
-Even the pounding of the dancer's feet on the floor above offers the opportunity of practice to bring our attention inward.
+Focus on finding stillness in your asana practice, use the sounds around you to help you turn inward.
+Even the pounding of the dancer's feet on the floor offers the opportunity of practice to bring our attention inward.
 As your physical practice becomes more still, so shall your mind, breath and spirit.